jliffner/MDCollaborationWeek/Theme 4.md

 ![dive in](https://github.com/jliffner/MDCollaborationWeek/blob/main/dive.gif)

 ### :bellhop_bell: Getting to know your data
-Exploratory data analysis is an undervalued tool by most analysts, it can reveal both error and pattern, alert the analyst to when data need to undergo cleaning prior to analysis (:mega: shout out to tidyr), reveal biases, underlying correlations, and especially help the analyst decide the most appropriate analytical method to choose for more in depth analysis.
+Exploratory data analysis is an undervalued tool by most analysts, it can reveal both error and pattern, alert the analyst to when data need to undergo cleaning prior to analysis (:mega: shout out to tidyr), reveal biases, underlying correlations, and especially helP the analyst decide the most appropriate analytical method to choose for more in depth analysis.
 >For example, without understanding underlying patterns in data such as linearity and distributions, the analyst could chose a correlation method unsuitable to draw inference from the data

 ![meme](https://github.com/jliffner/MDCollaborationWeek/blob/main/jedi_meme.jpg)

 ### :balloon: Examples from Theme 2
 In Theme 2 of this challenge, Team Winging Git :bird: performed a number of simple data analysis and visualisations to draw inference and conclusion from open data sets.
-In this section we will present the results, discuss how the example helps us draw inference from the data and perhaps suggest some other ways we could present the data.
+In this section we will present the resuLts, discuss how the example helps us draw inference from the data and perhaps suggest some other ways we could present the data.

 #### :mushroom: I want to learn about Health Expenditure data!
 Below national health expenditure data is graphed using the ggplot :fire:.
 From this data we can make inferences about Government and Non-government funding of different health expenditure products.

 Plot 1 :cat:
 ![graph1](https://github.com/jliffner/MDCollaborationWeek/blob/main/health_expenditure_plot1.png)
 Our brains :brain: are highly skilled in drawing stories from visual aids, much more so than tables of numbers.
-You can see in this plot the use of high contrast enables the readers to make quick conclusions about spending on health.
+You can see in this plot the use of high contrast enables the readers to mAke quick conclusions about spending on health.

 Plot 2 	:dog: